A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Methodology

 \circled{3} The \textit{pure self-recall} methods consist of writing an activity diary on a daily basis at the end of the day.
 The participants were explicitly told that they should only write down the activities that they still remember 2 hours after the measurement stopped.

-\circled{4} The \textit{time-series recall} method can be seen as a combination of an activity diary and graphical representation of the raw sensor data.
-For visualization and labeling purposes, we provided the participants an adapted version of the MAD-GUI.
-The GUI has been published by Ollenschläger \etal \cite{ollenschlager2022mad} in 2022 and is a generic open-source Python package.
-Therefore, it can be integrated into one's own project.
+\circled{4} The \textit{time-series recall} method can be seen as a combination of an activity diary and a graphical representation of the raw sensor data.
+For visualization and labeling purposes, we provided the participants with an adapted version of the MAD-GUI.
+The GUI was published by \citep{ollenschlager2022mad} in 2022 and is a generic open-source Python package.
+Therefore, it can be integrated into one's project.
 Our adaptions to the package are available for download from a GitHub repository\footnote{\url{https://github.com/ahoelzemann/mad-gui-adaptions/}}.
-It contains changes to the data loader, the definition of available labels and color settings for displaying the 3D raw data. \textbf{Annotation Guidelines:} The participants were briefed to note daily returning activities (sports or activities of daily living) that are performed longer than 10 minutes roughly 2 hours after the recording stops.
-The name of the activity was chosen individually by the participant.
-Participants decided individually at what time of the day the recording will start on the next day.
+It contains changes to the data loader, the definition of available labels, and color settings for displaying the 3D raw data.

+\textbf{Annotation Guidelines:} The participants were provided with guidelines that instructed them to document recurring daily activities, encompassing both sports and activities of daily living, that exceeded a duration threshold of 10 minutes.
+However, the annotation process was deferred until approximately 2 hours after the cessation of the recording session.
+This temporal offset was implemented to allow for a reasonable time buffer, enabling participants to consolidate their experiences.
+For instance, if a daily recording concluded at 7 pm, the participant would typically annotate their data around 9 pm, allowing for a 2-hour interim period.
 Each of these annotation methods represents a layer of annotation that is used for the visual, statistical, and deep learning evaluation.
 Figure \ref{fig:sketch} illustrates the overall concept.

+\textbf{Annotation Process:} To capture realistic daily data reflecting participants' natural routines, we granted them complete autonomy in choosing their activity classes.
+Participants were not restricted to a specific activity protocol; instead, we left the decision of what to label entirely to their judgment.
+During the study's first week, participants employed methods \circled{1} - \circled{3} concurrently.
+In the second week, method \circled{4} was introduced for them to utilize alongside the existing methods.
+The labels provided by the participants were later interpreted by the researchers and, when necessary, categorized into meta-classes.
+However, whenever a participant was specific about the activity performed, their label was not summed up into a meta-class.
+For example, activities such as \textit{yoga, badminton}, or \textit{horse\_riding} were not combined under the meta-class \textit{sport}.